L9Manuel9/cybersecurity-skills/freelance-documents/GDPR compliance/GDPR (Optimize)/README.md

 This document aim to help you in a Better Understanding of GDPR.

-And how to Achieve GDPR Compliance.
+And as a guide in how to Achieve GDPR Compliance.

 ## 1. The Three Key Competencies: